 Working remotely has been a dream of mine for many years.
-I recently relocated back to Canada after living and working abroad for several years.
-I decided that it was time to pursue my passion for teaching.
-In doing so, I have been able to make my dream a reality and enhance my work-life balance.
+I recently relocated back to Canada after teaching English abroad for several years.
+I decided that it was time to work from home.
+In doing so, I was able to improve my work-life balance.
 I finally have time to pursue other passions such as setting up my online vintage shop and taking up kickboxing.
-However, working from home does come with its challenges.
+However, teaching English online does come with its challenges.

-Not having any coworkers to speak to can be challenging, especially if you are used to working in an office role, like myself.
+Not having any coworkers to speak to can be challenging, especially if you are used to working in a school, like myself.
 It is also easy to fall into bad health habits.
 Eating too much or too little, lack of movement and fresh air can have a huge impact on productivity.
 It is important to be aware of these pitfalls and get ahead of them before they become a habit.
 Over the last year, I have learned a few tips that keep me feeling motivated and ready to take on the day.

-Organization is key
+1- Organization is Key

 I use a planner, as I prefer to write out my daily tasks and have them in front of me for reference.
 While I am drinking my coffee in the morning, I go over my tasks for the day and prioritize them according to their importance.
 I use a spreadsheet to keep track of how many classes I teach each day.

 If possible, I recommend giving yourself a short break every hour.
 What you do with that break will depend on your schedule and length of classes.
 I recommend giving yourself enough time to stand up and have a quick stretch.
 If you can, step outside and get some fresh air or eat a healthy snack.
 It is also a good idea to give your eyes a break from the computer screen and prevent eye strain.
 Moving your body can make the world of difference!

-Keep a routine
+3- Keep a Routine

 Doing so has given me a sense of community and the feeling that I am not alone.
 Each company has a unique system and way of doing things.
 If I ever have a question or something I am unsure of, I head straight to the group and check for information.
 It is a nice way to feel connected to people from all over the world who share in your experience.

-Eat healthy and stay active
+5- Eat healthy and stay active

-As I mentioned, taking a break to stretch and grab a healthy snack, does wonders for my energy levels.
+As I mentioned, taking a break to stretch and grab a healthy snack, does wonder for my energy levels.
 I usually take a break from teaching around lunchtime and head to the kickboxing gym.
-(These days, I am practicing yoga or having a dance party in my living room!)
+These days, I am practicing yoga or having a dance party in my living room!
 I find that when I return to work, I am energized and ready to take on the rest of my day.

 With every transition, comes a period of adjustment.
 We are all unique and what works for me, might not work for you.
 Find what resonates with you and make it your own.
-Being happy and healthy not only benefits us, but our students, as well!
+Being happy and healthy not only benefits us but our students, as well!